KannonZenetism/the-red-archive/pre-2013-fundational-writings.md

-# 📜 Addendum: The Pre-2013 Foundational Writings (The Facebook Archives)
+# Addendum: The Pre-2013 Foundational Writings (The Facebook Archives)

-This section documents a series of foundational texts composed prior to their listed modification dates.
-The files were consolidated from earlier, unarchived social media posts onto a new storage device in early 2013, creating what I term the "Archival Bottleneck."
-The Modified date represents the earliest verifiable digital timestamp, while the compositional origin is older.
+This section documents a series of foundational texts that survive as remnants of a Facebook account maintained roughly 2011–2013, since permanently deleted.
+Because the originals are gone, the **exact composition dates are not known**.
+The dates listed below are the earliest verifiable digital timestamps — drawn from email and from the file metadata of a flash drive the posts were saved to in early 2013 (what I term the "Archival Bottleneck") — and mark when each file was archived, not necessarily when it was first written.
+In each case the compositional origin is the same or older.

-These documents provide an irrefutable record of the early, formative principles that would later be codified as **Zenetism**.
+These documents are a partial record of the early, formative principles that would later be codified as **Zenetism**.

 ---

 ### • File: `separatism-in-vegan-is-sin.pdf`
 - **Date:** January 20, 2013
 - **Title:** *(untitled)*
-- **Summary:** An early ethical critique of false unity and the Vatican's push for a single "World Religion" with an entropic purpose.
+- **Summary:** An early ethical critique of spurious unity and the Vatican's push for a single "World Religion" with an entropic purpose.

 ---